 Avoid touching your face as much as possible

-The skin around the nose and mouth is very sensitive, so it’s essential to wash your face thoroughly after a workout or any other time you get dirty.
+The skin around the mouth and nose is very sensitive and prone to whiteheads, so it’s essential to wash your face thoroughly after a workout or any other time you get dirty.

 You should also avoid touching your face when brushing teeth, drying off with a towel, combing hair, etc., because these daily activities will damage the top layers of skin, preventing acne from forming in that area!